|Dates||September or October|

 This itinerary will be deliberately kept flexible to make the best use of weather and snow conditions.
 The balance of time we spend in the different mountain venues and the choice of tours will ultimately depend on current snow and weather conditions, and particularly the state of the access roads.

-A similar trip is our Chilean Ski Explorer which we have run successfully for many years, and which we will next schedule for October 2018.
+A similar trip is our Chilean Ski Explorer which we have run successfully for many years, and which is currently scheduled for October 2018.

 Skiing from the summit of Volcan Copahue on the Chile-Argentina border.